 Farah & Farah is helping the I’m A Star Foundation increase access to fresh fruits and vegetables in “food deserts”, or those areas that are five or more miles away from a grocery store.
 The Rosa Parks Produce Market came into being after student leaders learned from the Duval County Health Department that their generation was the first on track to not outlive their parents.

-This mission of Farah’s Readers Are Leaders is to bolster the literacy skills in students whose reading levels are at or below the state of Florida’s proficiency level.
+Another program Farah & Farah started with the I’m A Star Foundation is the Farah’s Readers Are Leaders, which bolstered the literacy skills in students whose reading levels are at or below the state of Florida’s proficiency level.
 As a Jacksonville native, Eddie Farah believes in the importance of earning a valuable education to achieve opportunities and brighter futures.

 Farah & Farah’s support allowed the program to hire four teachers to bring “at risk” kids up to their reading level.
 Students attend tutoring sessions twice a week after school and four days a week during the summer.